 How much money can you make teaching English in Japan?

 You may make the most in Japan, however there aren't usually any benefits like in Korea or in China and the cost of living can be higher.
-Average salaries are around 250,000 Yen ($2300 USD) a month.
+Average salaries for an English teacher in Japan are around 250,000 Yen ($2300 USD) a month.
 See the list of schools below and their salaries.

 It used to be enforced by the government that all schools had to pay full time teachers at least 250,000 Yen a month.